Environmental Review

 Applications

-• Environmental Evaluation is included in the Development/Use Permit Application.
-City staff make an initial assessment on whether a project will clearly have no significant effect on the environment (i.e. an exemption) or require that the project to go through a full environmental review process based on the information disclosed by the property owner or designated representative.
+An Environmental Evaluation scoping section is included in the Development/Use Permit Application.
+City staff make an initial assessment on a proposed project's environmental review process based on the information disclosed by the property owner or designated representative.

 Please consult the Planning Fee Schedule for the current filing fees.